 “The slang term “the devil is in the details” has a number of different senses.
-All of the meanings for the term boil down to the fact that it is often the small details of something which make it difficult or challenging.” (wiseGeek.com)
+All of the meanings boil down to the fact that it is often the small details of something which make it difficult or challenging.” (wiseGeek.com)

 I spent 18 months planning this trip.
 I went from not knowing where to start – to researching every detail, and agonizing over decisions!
-I believe the time spent preparing eliminated what could have been “difficult or challenging” situations.
+I believe the time spent In preparation eliminated what could have been “difficult or challenging” situations.

 Airfare and Airlines

 I spent days and days researching airlines, routing, layovers, jet lag, and arrival and departure cities.
 I checked out Kayak.com, PicassoTravel.com, Momondo.com, Fly.com, itasoftware.com, sidestep.com, cheapair.com, farecompare.com, Orbitz, Expedia, Travelocity, Priceline, Hotwire, Sams Club, Costco, AAA, and followed up on every lead I’d glean from some message board.
 Some airlines are not included in the major search engines so I searched the websites of RyanAir, EasyJet, Virgin, AerLingus, SwissAir, JetBlue, Allegiant and Southwest.
 I was looking for the not-so-obvious routing – and a great price!
 I didn’t find either!!!

 The first decision to be made was whether to fly non-stop to Europe from the West Coast or make a connection on the East Coast.

 - Pros: A delay won’t cause a missed connection and lost travel day.
 It is the fastest travel time.

 - Cons: It’s a very long flight!